PersistBench: When Should Long-Term Memories Be Forgotten by LLMs?: Judge Selection and Error Rates

 \subsection{Discussion}

 Overall, both judges demonstrated substantial agreement with human annotators, with QWK scores in the 0.63-0.73 range and binary classification accuracy near 78\%.
 The high 1-off accuracy ($>84\%$) across both benchmarks indicates that disagreements between human and automated judgments were typically minor, differing by at most one point on the 5-point scale.
 This level of agreement is comparable to inter-annotator agreement rates reported in similar human evaluation studies and validates the use of our automated judge for large-scale benchmark evaluation.
+Complementing this instance-level judge validation, our active-learning Bradley--Terry human evaluation also shows strong rank-level agreement: human Elo rankings are highly negatively correlated with automated failure rates for both cross-domain leakage ($r=-0.896$) and sycophancy ($r=-0.884$), while noting that the Elo magnitudes themselves should not be interpreted as precise model-gap estimates given the limited number of human ratings.

 The judges' conservative tendencies in cross-domain leakage detection and balanced performance in sycophancy detection align well with our evaluation goals.
 For safety-critical applications, it is preferable to have a judge that occasionally over-flags potential issues rather than systematically missing violations.